jm1133/angry-birds-love2d/README.md

 This project is **not** a decompilation or an official game release.
 Instead, it is a reimplementation of the original Angry Birds engine.

-By default, the engine is bundled with **Angry Birds Classic 1.6.3.1 (PC)**, although many other versions of Angry Birds Classic, Angry Birds Seasons, and their platform variants are supported.

 ---

 # Downloading the Engine